 If you liked this post, please check out this video I made about my entire journey with weight loss and how I’ve overcome my eating disorders.

 Losing weight while breastfeeding and not losing your supply really is possible if you follow the tips I mentioned above.

 If you want to try Noom, you can get a FREE 14-day trial here.
 I love that they give you a full 2 weeks with the app before you decide to commit.

 Have you already tried Noom?
 If so, I’d love to hear your experience in the comments.

-And if you have any other questions about how to lose weight while breastfeeding that I didn’t address in this post, please leave those in the comments too!
+And if you have any other questions about how to lose weight while using Noom and breastfeeding that I didn’t address in this post, please leave those in the comments too!